 The EBacc (English Baccalaureate) is an award which supports students to study specific GCSEs.
 These are recognised by Russell Group Universities as qualifications which hold a higher academic status.
-These subjects also contribute toward a student's best 8 progress and attainment measure.
-In order to achieve this award, students will need to gain grades 9 to 5 in Mathematics, English Language, 2 Sciences, a language (French) and a Humanities subject (History and/or Geography).
-When making their choice we ask students to consider the EBacc award and to support this students will choose two of the following:
+These subjects also contribute toward a student's best 8 progress and attainment measures.
+In order to achieve this award, students will need to gain grades 9 to 5 in

+- Core Subjects: Mathematics, English Language, 2 Sciences, - A language (French) - A Humanities subject (History and/or Geography).